ikatson/flickruper/README.md

 =====

 **flickruper** uploads a single directory at once, without recursion into subdirectories.
 It cannot upload a single file or several files.
-This is by design, to reduce complexity.
+This may change in the future.

 First, place all your photos inside a dir, and, optionally, rename it to how you want your resulting Flickr set to be named.